geonnwwoo/Wiki-Search/docs/colorschemeFormat.md

 "START-search-result-hover" should be set to the color of a search result when hovered.

 "SEARCH-body" should be set to the color of the search screen in the search page.

+"SEARCH-title-text-color" should be set to the text color of the title of the article.

+"SEARCH-header-text-color" should be set to the text color of the headers in the article.

+"SEARCH-subheader-text-color" should be set to the text color of the subheaders in the article.

+"SEARCH-subsubheader-text-color" should be set to the text color of the subsubheaders in the article.

+"SEARCH-normal-text-color" should be set to the text color of the normal text in the article.

 "ALL-menu-color" should be set to the background color for the menu bar (global).